 Trekking the wild South Coast

 Gael is Mauritian, garden artist and entrepreneur.
 Ten years ago, he started a food forest in a beautiful piece of land overlooking the sea.
-Aligned t principles of permaculture (“permanent agriculture”), his project aims to create an autonomous and self-sufficient garden, where every plant, tree and bush adapts and makes the most of the natural elements of its specific place, such as the sun, the shade, the composted leaves or the animals that visit.
-His French girlfriend, Mathilde, is a self-proclaimed farmer who lives and loves Mauritius, and who supports Gael in his excursions and in the garden as often as her full-time job allows.
+Aligned to principles of permaculture (“permanent agriculture”), his project aims to create an autonomous and self-sufficient garden, where every plant, tree and bush adapts and makes the most of the natural elements of its specific place, such as the sun, the shade, the composted leaves or the animals that visit.
 After a warm introduction, we started our botanical trek from La Cambuse, following a coastal path heading west.

 On our left-hand side, we admired a succession of unspoiled beaches characterized by the wild and pristine sea of Mauritius southmost coast.
-Gael and Mathilde, who are also sea life and seafood aficionados, pointed to us a few spots for surreal snorkeling.
-I could picture Gael swimming with a knife between his teeth and a pair of rubber boots at his feet – not that he actually did it but, it’s easy to imagine him that way – while he shared with us stories of his great catches and rare finds under the sea.
+Gael, who is also a sea-life and seafood aficionado, pointed to us a few spots for surreal snorkeling.
+I could picture him well swimming with a knife between his teeth and a pair of rubber boots at his feet – not that he actually did it but, it’s easy to imagine him that way – while he shared with us stories of his great catches and rare finds under the sea.

 At the edge of the beach, we bumped into one of the few remaining endemic species of coastal trees in Mauritius, the Heliotropium foertherianum, better known as Veloutier Blanc.
 Gael shared with us interesting details on the medical use of this and other creeper plants in the area.